circleci/circleci-docs/jekyll/_cci2/high-availability.md

 description: "Configuring High Availability for CircleCI 2.0"
 ---

+High availability gives you the ability to replicate your CircleCI data and automate recovery from a single database instance failure, without downtime or service disruption.

 This document describes how to to set up a highly available CircleCI 2.0 installation in the following sections:

 * TOC